 - Concentrate on extra hydration in the coming days.

 - Continue to nourish the body to aid in recovery.

 - Hunger & faintness days after donating can be from potassium loss.
 Consider extra AC’s and potassium-rich foods during this time.

 - Any adverse reactions should be reported to the blood donation center..

-- For the weeks following, many find that taking DE, SRB/IP6 (or other iron binders?) can help if you see symptoms creep in or find some things flare, as the mobilized iron can create disruption if not quickly escorted out.
+- For the weeks following, many find that taking iron binders such as IP6, apolactoferrin and/or iDetox can help if you see symptoms creep in as the mobilized iron can create disruption if not quickly escorted out.

 Why we don’t demonize salt

 Salt is one of the body’s four main electrolytes.
 It is vital to life, and plays a crucial role in many basic functions such as energy production, fluid balance and acid-base balance.
 It also helps in the regulation of blood volume and pressure, as well as many other metabolic processes, including digestion and adrenal function.
 Since the body requires it on a regular basis, it must be replenished daily.
 It is considered an important part of an ancestral diet, and from earliest times has been a valued commodity.

 Although sodium and chloride are the main components of natural, unrefined sea salt, it contains many trace minerals as well.
 Today’s refined “table salt” has been chemically treated to remove all minerals except sodium, which renders it less able to meet the body’s mineral needs and more likely to disrupt electrolyte balance.
 This is why we recommend the use of only the unrefined sea salts, which are available in many variations (see the FAQ “What types of salt are OK to use?”).